postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-We can see it is about a 10x speedup because we are only searching over 1/10th of the original vectors.
+We can see it is a massive speedup because we are only searching over 1/10th of the original vectors!

 HNSW indexes are a bit more complicated.
 It is essentially a graph with edges linked by proximity in the vector space.
 For more information you can check out this [writeup](https://www.pinecone.io/learn/series/faiss/hnsw/).